 Two factors are better than one

-Not only is double checking your friend when it comes to defeating phishing, but so is doubling up on authentication.
+Not only is double-checking your friend when it comes to defeating phishing but so is doubling up on authentication.
 This means using two-factor authentication or 2FA, which many major services and companies use these days.
-With 2FA, you set up not just a password, but also a second form of verification, so when a login attempt comes from a new device or location, you also have to enter, say, a code which is texted to your mobile phone.
+With 2FA, you set up not just a password but also a second form of verification, so when a login attempt comes from a new device or location, you also have to enter, say, a code that is texted to your mobile phone.

-In this case, an attacker may have phished your password, but when they try to log in with it, they don’t have your phone (hopefully!) – and so won’t be able to successfully get into your account.
-2FA is most definitely a big ally in the battle against phishing.
+In this case, an attacker may have phished your password, but when they try to log in with it, they don't have your phone (hopefully!) – and so won't be able to get into your account successfully.
+So 2FA is most definitely a big ally in the battle against phishing.

-Finally, it obviously doesn’t hurt to have one of the best antivirus software installed on your PC (or indeed phone) to help catch any threats and offer protection to block known phishing sites.
+Finally, it doesn't hurt to have one of the best antivirus software installed on your PC (or phone) to help catch any threats and offer protection to block known phishing sites.

 What is phishing and how dangerous is it?

-Phishing is one of the most dangerous threats to your online accounts and data, because these kind of exploits hide behind the guise of being from a reputable company or person, and use elements of social engineering to make victims far more likely to fall for the scam.
+Phishing is one of the most dangerous threats to your online accounts and data because these kinds of exploits hide behind the guise of being from a reputable company or person and use elements of social engineering to make victims far more likely to fall for the scam.